 The second palliative proposed to cure growing frustration with growing output is planning.
 The illusion is common that planners with socialist ideals might somehow create a socialist society in which industrial workers constitute a majority.
 The proponents of this idea overlook the fact that anticonvivial and manipulative tools can fit into a socialist society in only a very limited measure.
 Once transportation, education, or medicine is offered by a government free of cost, its use can be enforced by moral guardians.
 The underconsumer can be blamed for sabotage of the national effort.
-In a market economy, someone who wants of the national effort.
 In a market economy, someone who wants to cure his flu by staying in bed will be penalized only through loss of income.
-In a society that appeals to the "people" to meet centrally determined production goals, resistance to the consumption of medicine becomes an act of public immorality.
+In a society that appeals to the 'people' to meet centrally determined pro-... duction goals, resistance to the consumption of medicine becomes an act of public immorality.
 Protection against radical monopoly depends on a political consensus opposed to growth.
 Such a consensus is diametrically opposed to the issues now raised by political oppositions, since these converge in the demand to increase growth and to provide more and better things for more completely disabled people.

-Both the balance that defines man's need for a hospitable environment and the balance that defines everyone's need for environment and the balance that defines everyone's need for environment and the balance that defines everyone's need for authentic activity are now close to the breaking point.
+Both the balance that defines man's needs for a hospitable environment and the balance that defines everyone's need for authentic activity are now close to the breaking point.
 And still this danger does not concern most people.
 It must now be explained why most people are either blind to this threat or feel helpless to correct it.
-I believe that the blindness is due to the decline in a third balance-the balance of learning-and that the impotence people experience is the result of yet a fourth upset in what I call the balance of power.
+I believe that the blindness is due to the decline in a third balance - the balance of learning - and that the impotence people experience is the result of yet a fourth upset in what I call the balance of power.

-3. Overprogramming
+3. OVERPROGRAMMING

 The balance of learning is determined by the ratio of two kinds of knowledge in a society.
-The first is a result of the creative action of people on their environment, and the second represents the result of man's "trivialization" by his manufactured milieu.
+The first is a result of the creative action of people on their environment, and the second represents the result of man's 'trivialization' by his manufactured milieu.
 Their first kind of knowledge is derived from the primary involvement of people with each other and from their use of convivial tools; the second accrues to them as a result of purposeful and programmed training to which they are subjected.
 Speaking the mother tongue is learned in the first way, while some pupils learn mathematics in the second.
-No sane person would say that speaking or walking or nursing a child is primarily the result of education, while competence in mathematics, ballet dancing or painting usually is. dancing, or painting usually is.
+No sane person would say that speaking or walking or nursing a child is primarily the result of education, while competence in mathematics, ballet dancing, or painting usually is.

 The relation between what can be learned from ordinary living and what must be learned as a result of intentional teaching differs widely with place and time.
 It depends very much on rituals.
 All Muslims learn some Arabic as the result of prayer.
 This learning evolves from interaction in a context bounded by tradition.
-In much the same manner, peasants pick up the folk-lore of their region.
+In much the same manner, peasants pick up the folklore of their region.
 Class and caste also generate opportunities to learn.
-The rich acquire "proper" table manners or accents and insist that these cannot be taught.
+The rich acquire 'proper' tablemanners or accents and insist these cannot be taught.
 The poor learn to fend in dignity where no education could teach the rich to survive.